tacatac/archnosh/README.md

 Alternative device manager run-packages are provided (vdev, busybox-mdev, suckless-mdev) but you will have to account for Archlinux systemd/udev integration with various other system packages.

-N.B.: the current `eudev-3.2.1-2` package, which provides `eudev` and `libeudev`, fails to build with an up-to-date system due to an issue with gperf which has been [fixed upstream](https://github.com/gentoo/eudev/commit/5bab4d8de0dcbb8e2e7d4d5125b4aea1652a0d60) but not released in a versioned archive.
-This has been pointed out to the Archlinux package maintainer.
-Until it is fixed, you will have to patch it yourself or build from the latest sources.

 1. Install libeudev

     This conflicts with the libsystemd package, you should remove it but it will almost certainly be a dependency for other packages on your system so run: